Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 Binary Installation on Linux

-For production deployments, installing from binary provides better control:
+For production deployments, installing from binary provides better control (Note: Native Windows OS support was discontinued in early 2024):

 # Make it executable and move to system PATH